Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Abstract

 \section{Abstract}

-In this paper, we present the first direct comparison between gate-based quantum computing (GQC) and adiabatic quantum computing (AQC) for solving the AC power flow (PF) equations.
-Building on the Adiabatic Quantum Power Flow (AQPF) algorithm originally designed for annealing platforms, we adapt it to the Quantum Approximate Optimization Algorithm (QAOA).
-The PF equations are reformulated as a combinatorial optimization problem.
-Numerical experiments on a 4-bus test system assess solution accuracy and computational time.
-Results from QAOA are benchmarked against those obtained using D-Wave's Advantage\texttrademark\ system and Fujitsu's latest generation Digital Annealer, i.e., Quantum-Inspired Integrated Optimization software (QIIO).
-The findings provide quantitative insights into the performance trade-offs, scalability, and practical viability of GQC versus AQC paradigms for PF analysis, highlighting the potential of quantum algorithms to address the computational challenges associated with modern electricity networks in the Noisy Intermediate-Scale Quantum (NISQ).
+We present the first direct comparison between gate-based quantum computing (GQC) and adiabatic quantum computing (AQC) paradigms for solving the AC power flow (PF) equations.
+The PF problem is reformulated as a combinatorial optimization problem.
+For the GQC approach, the Quantum Approximate Optimization Algorithm (QAOA) is employed, while for the AQC approach, the problem is formulated as an Ising model.
+Numerical experiments on a 4-bus test system evaluate solution accuracy and computational performance.
+Results obtained using QAOA are benchmarked against those produced by D-Wave's Advantage\texttrademark\ system and Fujitsu's latest-generation Digital Annealer, implemented through the Quantum-Inspired Integrated Optimization (QIIO) software.
+The findings provide quantitative insights into the performance trade-offs, scalability, and practical viability of GQC and AQC paradigms for PF analysis, highlighting the potential of quantum optimization algorithms to address the computational challenges associated with the operation of modern electricity grids in the fault-tolerant era.

-\thanksto{ This work is part of the DATALESs project (project number 482.20.602), jointly financed by Netherlands Organization for Scientific Research (NWO) and National Natural Science Foundation of China (NSFC).
-The work utilized the Dutch national e-infrastructure with the support of the SURF Cooperative (grant number EINF-6569).
-The authors gratefully acknowledge Heinz Wilkening and the service contract "Quantum Computing for Load Flow" (contract number 690523) with the European Commission Directorate-General Joint Research Centre (EC DG JRC).
-Furthermore, the authors acknowledge TNO for the access to TNO’s Quantum Application Lab Facility, with special thanks to Frank Phillipson for his assistance.
-The authors also thank Fujitsu Technology Solutions for granting access to the QIIO software, with special appreciation to Matthieu Parizy for his help.}
+\begin{highlights} \item First direct comparison of gate-based and adiabatic quantum computing for PF analysis. \item Formulation of the AC PF problem as a combinatorial optimization problem. \item Implementation of QAOA on gate-based simulators and annealers on Ising machines. \item Evaluation of solutions and computational performance on a standard test system. \item Insights into consistency of quantum approaches with classical PF solvers. \end{highlights}